 About This Project

-When it comes to Tito's National Liberation War (WWII) commemorative spomeniks in the former-Yugoslavia, many hundreds exist of varying types and styles.
-Some are small, some are large, some are more traditionally created, while some are space-age sculptures of abstract modernism.
-Over the course of my trip across the Balkans, I encountered every type.
-However, while each and every one of these memorials and monuments are unique and historically fascinating in their own way, what I have decided to dedicate this database to is the artistic stylings of the grandest and most notable spomeniks of purely abstract, non-figurative and modernist design.
+When looking at the heritage and legacy of sculptural and architectural memorial objects created during the Yugoslav-era to commemorate World War II (or the "People's Liberation Struggle", as it is often called in the former Yugoslav region), many thousands of such sites exist of varying types and styles.
+Some are small, some are large, some are more traditionally created, while some are highly ambitious sculptures of abstract modernism.
+Over the course of my many trips to the former Yugoslav region, I have encountered every type.
+However, while each and every one of these memorials and monument sites are unique and historically fascinating in their own way, what I have predominately dedicate this database to is the artistic stylings of the grandest and most notable spomeniks of purely abstract, non-figurative and modernist design.

-Over time, I intend to add more and more spomeniks to the database as I continue documenting them, so, perhaps one day, this database might very well reach some level of near completeness in relation to my goals.
+Over time, I intend to add more and more information and sites to this database as I continue documenting them, so, perhaps one day, this database might very well reach some level of near completeness in relation to my goals.